Gharib84/E-Commerce-nest/README.md

 #  Ecommerce Store
->  Ecommerce Store Is Web Application Built With Node Js , MYSQL Database, Material Design Boostrap5 [MDBOOTSTRAP] And HandelBars
-## Let's Define The Application Scope For The Ecommerce Web App:
+>  The Ecommerce Store is a web application that is built using Node.js, a MySQL database, Material Design Bootstrap 5 (MDBOOTSTRAP), and Handlebars.
+The purpose of this application is to provide an easy-to-use platform for customers to browse, purchase, and manage products.
+## The application includes several key features:
-+ Home page: Will display a ShowCase For Ecommerce Store With welcome message and some images.
++ Home page: Showcases the Ecommerce Store with a welcoming message and images.
-+ About page: Will display information about the Ecommerce Store and developer.
++ About page: Provides information about the Ecommerce Store and the developer.
-+ Products page: Will display the available products information.
-You can click on a specific product and see its information.
++ Products page: Displays all available products, with the ability to view more details about a specific product by clicking on it.
-+ Cart page: Will display the products added to the cart and the total price to be paid.
-A user can remove products from the cart and make purchases.
++ Cart page: Allows customers to view and manage the products they have added to their cart, including the total cost and the ability to remove items or proceed with the purchase.
-+ Register page: Will display a form to allow users to sign up for accounts.
++ Register page: Allows customers to create an account by filling out a form.
-+ Login page: Will display a form to allow users to log in to the application.
++ Login page: Allows customers to log in to their account.
-+ My orders page will display the orders placed by the logged in user.
++ My orders page: Allows customers to view their past orders.
-+ Admin panel will contain sections to manage the store’s products (create, update, delete, and list them).
++ Admin panel: Allows the store administrator to manage the products, including creating, updating, deleting and listing them.
 ## Ecommerce Store Web Application Philosophy
-+ The Philosophy Of Ecommerce Store Web Application Depend On Typescript Implementation From Frontend To BackEnd Where I Used Nest Typescript With Express js Spirit To Achieve
-+ MVC Model View And Controller
-+ Authentication System That Depend On Express Session
-+ Implements Database Design By Using TypeORM library that makes it easy to link your TypeScript application up to a relational database database
-+ Registeration And Login System For Users And Admin
+The philosophy behind the Ecommerce Store web application is to provide a seamless and efficient user experience through the use of TypeScript implementation from front-end to back-end using Nest TypeScript with Express.js.
+The application follows the MVC pattern, and implements an authentication system that utilizes Express sessions.
+The database design is implemented using the TypeORM library, which makes it easy to connect the application to a relational database.
+Additionally, the application includes a registration and login system for both customers and the store administrator.

 > To Login Into Admin Panel Please Insert
   **User Name: admin@panel.com**
    **PassWord: 123**![Slide 16_9 - 1](https://user-images.githubusercontent.com/29811601/211368106-72268db8-9166-4761-acdf-46adf688d3d3.png)